tinacms/tina.io/content/docs/editing/blocks.md

 The `previewSrc` is an image URL that will be rendered in the visual selector.
 If a preview isn't provided the block will still be available with a title to click on, just no preview image will be displayed.

-_optionally_ a `category` can be provided that will allows the blocks to be grouped into different catagories.
+_optionally_ a `category` can be provided that allow the blocks to be grouped into different categories.

 ```diff
 const featureBlock = {